SeanJxie/LeagueChecker/README.md

 # LeagueChecker
+By scraping https://na.op.gg/, the program retrieves information about a player via their user name.

-I'll always be working on this as the project is ment to improve my web scrape programming.
+- I'll always be working on this as the project is ment to improve my web scrape programming.

 # Usage
 - Uses Urllib and bs4 so installing these two libraries is required.